 Federal and state financial aid regulations require schools to set minimum standards for satisfactory academic progress and to hold students accountable for meeting the standards.
-Satisfactory Academic Progress is checked prior to awarding aid, even if students didn’t receive aid in past quarters.
+Satisfactory Academic Progress is checked prior to awarding aid, even if students did not receive aid in past quarters.
 It is also checked at the end of every quarter aid is received.
 This policy outlines the requirements for financial aid satisfactory academic progress at Peninsula College.

 Time Limit Policy

 Bachelor of Applied Science (B.A.S.) in Applied Management

-Students pursuing a bachelor's degree can no longer receive state aid after the number of credits they have attempted equals 125% of the credits required for their degree, rounded down to the nearest whole credit.
+Students pursuing a bachelor's degree can no longer receive WA College Grant after reaching the maximum usage limit of five full-time years of eligibility.
 For all other types of financial aid, students can no longer receive aid after the number of credits they have attempted equals 150% of the credits required for their degree, rounded down to the nearest whole credit.

 Transfer Credits From Other Colleges

 Credits transferred in from other institutions that apply towards your program of study will count toward your attempted credits.

-The following courses do not count toward the time limit requirement: Basic Skills (BASED), Family Life Education (FLE), high school completion, New Chance, non-credit courses, and up to 45 credits of developmental courses.
+The following courses do not count toward the time limit policy: Basic Skills (BASED), Family Life Education (FLE), high school completion, New Chance, non-credit courses, and up to 45 credits of developmental courses.
 Developmental courses are English, Math, and Human Development courses below 100 level.
-If you attempt more than 45 credits of developmental coursework, those credits will count towards your maximum time limit.
+If you attempt more than 45 credits of developmental coursework, those additional credits will count towards your maximum time limit.
 Non-credit developmental courses are not counted towards the time limit requirement, nor are they counted towards cumulative GPA.

 Receiving Aid for More Than One Program of Study